bayramkotan/bayramkotan/README.md

 My doctoral research focuses on financial crisis prediction using a multi-modal approach that combines Natural Language Processing, time series analysis, machine learning, deep learning, and transformer architectures.
 By analyzing sentiment in financial texts and forecasting economic indicators, I'm developing models that can provide early warning signals for potential market disruptions.

-I also maintain active research in network security — my Master's thesis (2019) compared 6 different algorithms on the NSL-KDD dataset for intrusion detection, demonstrating that context matters more than any single "best" model when classifying DoS, Probe, R2L, and U2R attacks.
+I also maintain active research in network security — my Master's thesis "Network Monitoring System using Machine Learning: Comparative Analysis of Classification Techniques for Network Traffic Monitoring" (2019) compared 6 different algorithms on the NSL-KDD dataset, demonstrating that context matters more than any single "best" model when classifying DoS, Probe, R2L, and U2R attacks.

 Whether through advanced analytics with BI tools like Power BI and Tableau, or virtualization and cloud integration, my focus is on delivering transformative results that support business re-engineering efforts.